TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 # Cloud on a Laptop (CoaL)

-CoaL is a VMware appliance that is a full [Triton](https://docs.joyent.com/private-cloud) head node for development and testing.
-Because most Joyent developers work on Macs, this document walks through the process of setting up CoaL on a Mac.
+CoaL is a VMware appliance that is a full [Triton](https://docs.tritondatacenter.com/private-cloud) head node for development and testing.
+Because most Triton developers work on Macs, this document walks through the process of setting up CoaL on a Mac.
 Read this document carefully before installing CoaL.